node-techno-lab/node-cluster/doc/crash-in-api-root-flow.md

-# Crash in the GET api root flow
+# Crash in the api root flow

-##  Add the crash/root-flow route
+This use case occurs when the worker process `Express` response middleware crashes and throws a Exception

+What...
+* the code execution flow is aborted
+* the worker process continue to run and to serve next incoming HTTP requests
+* `Express` returns the detailed HTML of the crash stack to the caller.

+## Update worker code

-Update the `worker.ts`
+Update the `worker.ts` file like this

-* uncomment the call to the `initizlize()` that each time throws a fatal error
+* un-comment the call to the `initialize()` that each time throws a fatal error
 * add code under the `/crash/api-root-flow` that simulates the crash

 ```typescript